TarasDrobotko/MyPortfolio/user-posts-views-history/readme.txt

 == Description ==
 The plugin simply displays the recent posts views history (posts titles and dates of posts views).
 Posts data is stored in localStorage.

-This plugin added the widget to show user's recent posts views history.
+This plugin added the widget "Recent browsing history" to show user's recent posts views history.

 == Installation ==